-This page gives advice for beginners who are either thinking of buying a telescope, or have just bought one and are now wondering how to use it, and what they could see.
-If you’re unfamiliar with the characteristics of different types of telescope, its recommended that before buying one, either submit any queries using our Contact us page contact form, or better still come to one of our friendly meetings for advice – see our Programme page.
+This page gives advice for beginners who are either thinking of buying a telescope, or have just bought one and are wondering how to use it, and what they could see.
+If you’re unfamiliar with the characteristics of different types of telescope, it’s recommended that before buying one, either submit queries using the contact form on our Contact us page, or better still, come to one of our friendly meetings for advice – see our Programme page.
 In addition, visitors to the Hesketh Park observatory on our open days can obtain copies of our astronomy information leaflets.
 Currently, we have eight covering the following topics:-

 Buying and using a small beginner’s telescope.

-Before buying a telescope, first use your eyes to familiarise yourself with the night sky over the UK, and for more information about the constellations, brightest stars, explore this Constellation Guide.
+Before buying a telescope, start by using your eyes to familiarise yourself with the night sky over the UK, and for more information about the constellations, brightest stars, explore this Constellation Guide.
 The following graphic illustrates how the Plough asterism, part of the constellation Ursa Major, can be used to identify many other northern constellations and bright stars.
 Next progress onto binoculars to learn more about the night sky with the help of this interactive planetarium that’s set to display the sky above Southport, when date and time are specified.
-Finally buy your telescope with characteristics that best suit the celestial objects that interest you.
+Finally, buy your telescope with characteristics that best suit the celestial objects that interest you.

 What’s up there to look at?

 It’s important to appreciate that astronomical seeing conditions at any given observing location vary from night to night, and are classified by the Pickering scale that varies between 1 (v poor) and 10 (perfect).
 To help judge how stable the atmosphere is, click here to see 10 animated illustrations showing how increasing levels of atmospheric turbulence distort bright star images.
-The Atmosphere and Observing confirms much of the UK has poor seeing conditions, so it is helpful to observe celestial objects either located towards the zenith (overhead) or approaching their meridian crossing (highest point above the horizon).
-The atmospheric light-paths will be at their shortest rather than their longest when they are located low in the sky nearer the horizon.
+The Atmosphere and Observing confirm most of the UK has poor seeing conditions, so it is helpful to observe celestial objects either located towards the zenith (overhead) or when approaching their meridian crossing or culmination (highest point above the horizon).
+This is when the atmospheric light-path will be at its shortest, rather than when they are low near the horizon when it’s at its longest.

-For details about planets visible in the Merseyside area see here, and for celestial objects of interest in the Northern night sky during the moth, see Jodrell Bank’s Centre for Astrophysics The night sky this month page compiled by Ian Morison.
+For details about planets visible in the Merseyside area see here, and for celestial objects of interest in the Northern night sky during the month, see Jodrell Bank’s Centre for Astrophysics The night sky this month page compiled by Ian Morison.
 For general information about the Sun, Moon, and Solar System visit The Nine Planets website.
-Wes Stone’s website also has page links listing what one can expect to see, such as planets, the moon, together with catalogues of suitable double stars (all potentially separable with a good 60 mm refractor), and brighter dark sky objects, especially open star cluster that are easier to recognise through small aperture telescopes.
-For observing deep-sky objects (e.g. Messier and Caldwell catalogue objects like galaxies, nebulae and star clusters) it must be stressed they are generally dim and extended compared with stars and planets, so telescopes with a larger aperture are better, and a 150 mm f 6 Newtonian telescope would be a reasonable choice.
-By definition, dark sky objects are best observed under remote dark sky conditions well away from city lights.
+Wes Stone’s website also has a page listing what one can expect to see, such as planets, the moon, together with catalogues of suitable double stars (all potentially separable with a good 60 mm refractor), and brighter deep-sky objects, especially open star clusters that are easier to recognise through small aperture telescopes.
+For observing deep-sky objects (e.g. Messier and Caldwell catalogue objects like galaxies, nebulae and star clusters) it must be stressed they are generally dim and extended compared with stars and planets, so telescopes with larger apertures are best, and a 150 mm (6 inches) f6 Newtonian would be a reasonable beginners option.
+Deep-sky objects are best observed under remote dark sky conditions well away from city lights.

 To improve contrast and enhance surface features on planets, and with larger aperture telescopes, fainter dark sky objects, filters can be threaded onto the eyepiece.
 When used with smaller aperture telescopes care is needed, because these filters will to varying degrees, reduce planetary image brightness.
 A good choice for enhancing surface features with small aperture telescopes is the 82A light blue filter, and for larger aperture telescopes the 80A blue filter is better, and will also reduce lunar glare.
 For regular lunar observing a grey neutral density lunar filter is ideal, and improves contrast without introducing colour bias.
-For small aperture telescopes (upto 80 mm) the 25% transmission filter is preferable to the 13% transmission one, which is better suited to larger aperture telescopes.
+For small aperture telescopes (up to 80 mm) the 25% transmission filter is preferable to the 13% transmission one, which is better suited to larger aperture telescopes.
 This link gives details of colour filters for observing planets, and this link describes specialist filters suitable for improving contrast and/or enhancing details of deep-sky objects.
 These specialist filters are classified as either narrowband or broadband.
 A general rule of thumb is for telescopes with an aperture > ~150 mm narrowband filters are preferable, but < ~150 mm of aperture broadband are better because they pass more light.

-Alternatively, using a refractor telescope an image of the sun can be projected onto a white card, and for best results attach a shade collar to the optical tube.
+The cheapest option with refractors is to project an image of the sun onto a white card, and for best results attach a shade collar to the optical tube.
 Alternatively, for excellent results with refracting telescopes, a Herschel wedge can be used like this one.
-When using reflecting telescopes high temperatures can develop within the optical tube that may damage internal components, especially with closed catadioptric designs such as Schmidt or Maksutov Cassegrain telescopes, so it’s strongly recommended a full aperture solar filter is always used for solar observing.
-For more information about observing the sun click here.
+When using reflecting telescopes high temperatures can develop within the optical tube damaging internal components, especially with closed catadioptric designs like Schmidt or Maksutov Cassegrain telescopes, so it’s strongly recommended a full aperture solar filter is always used for solar observing.
+For more information about observing the Sun click here.